- Dana Norris - Co-Chair

 Tiago joined the committee in 2013, has been the Nigel Williams Prize coordinator since 2017.
 Recently he was co-opted Co-Chair.
 He runs a ceramics and glass conservation studio in London since 2015, TO Conservation, working closely with national and international museums, galleries, collectors and the Trade.
 Tiago holds and MA in Conservation studies from West Dean College where he returns regularly as a visiting lecturer since 2018.
 He also holds a BA (4yrs) in Art, Conservation and Restoration from the Portuguese Catholic University, then focusing on wooden sculptures and gilded altarpieces.

-Holly Dawes - Treasurer - Term ends at 2020 AGM
+Holly Daws - Treasurer - Term ends at 2020 AGM

 Holly is a ceramic conservator/restorer, working with a range of clients including Plowden and Smith, TO Conservation and Kirsten Ramsay Ceramic Restoration and Conservation.
 Holly achieved an MA in Conservation Studies from West Dean College in 2018.
 Since joining the ICON Ceramics and Glass Group committee in 2016, she has held the position of Treasurer, managing the finances for group events and conferences.